 - Divider panels are not well-sized (larger gear may have trouble fitting in)

 Every traveler knows that a DSLR camera is essential when visiting picturesque places.
 Thus an EDC camera bag is non-negotiable.
-Thule’s Aspect DSLR camera bag is a fantastic option, plus it has a detachable padded hip belt for storing batteries and other camera gadgets.
+Thule’s Aspect DSLR camera bag is a fantastic option, plus it has a detachable padded hip belt for storing batteries and other smaller camera gadgets.

-This bag has various storage compartments; the side panel fits a DSLR camera and DJI Mavic Pro drone, while the back slit fits a 15.6-inch laptop and iPad.
+This bag has various storage compartments; the side panel fits a DSLR camera and DJI Mavic 3 drone, while the back slit fits a 15.6-inch laptop and iPad.
 The side panel carries a tripod, and you can use the sternum strap to stabilize the load.

 Note: If you’re into travel photography, picking the ideal travel case for your camera is essential.
 So ensure you’ve compared all the options before making your decision.

-Matein Carry-on Backpack
+6. Matein Carry-on Backpack – Best for travel

 Pros:

-- Expandable
+- Expandable up to 40 liters

 - Adjustable shoulder straps